 - If you keep the private key offline only (cold storage) and lose your private key and not able to recover it your Bitcoin is lost forever.

 - You must remember your password or private key if you store your Bitcoin electronically or be sure you can recover your private key (the easier this is, the more prone your Bitcoin is to potential theft by hackers).

-- Trading a CFD or derivative on Bitcoin negates the responsibility to safeguard any private keys.
+- Trading a CFD or derivative on Bitcoin negates the responsibility to safeguard any private keys or backup recovery phrases.

 - Greater degree of leverage is usually offered on derivatives, so your cash margin can have more buying power (increased risk/reward).